SigmaNight/basiliskLLM/README.md

 - `Ctrl+n`: Create a new chat.
 - `Ctrl+w`: Close the current chat.

+### NVDA Add-on Connector

+For those using NVDA, you can install the NVDA add-on connector to send the image of the current object directly to the active chat from any application.

+To install the NVDA add-on connector, navigate to the Tools menu > Install NVDA add-on.
+Once the add-on is installed, you can use the following shortcuts:

+- NVDA+SHIFT+k: Capture the current navigator object and send it to BasiliskLLM.
+- NVDA+SHIFT+l: Send the current image source to BasiliskLLM (url or base64).

 ### Automatic update of the Application (Windows only)

 The app includes a built-in auto-update feature with three update channels: